Admission

 Field studies

 Experiential learning is a critical part of the Highland School experience.
-Throughout the academic year, all students across all three divisions will have the opportunity to participate in some type of off-campus field studies.
+Throughout the academic year, all students across all three divisions will have the opportunity to participate in some type of off-campus field study.
 These trips range from simple afternoon trips to a local farm for our youngest students to multi-day camping and overnight trips for our Middle Schoolers and younger Upper School students.
-Older Upper School students participate in our Junior internships and month-long independent studies for our graduating seniors.
+Older Upper School students participate in our Junior internships and month-long independent studies for graduating seniors.

 Some trips come early in the academic year